JoonasKulmala/Palvelinten-Hallinta/h6/README.md

 #### Establishing master-minion connection

-For this I'll be using my Windows PC as salt-minion and Linux Laptop as salt-master.
+For this I'll be using my Windows machine as salt minion and Linux machine as salt master.

 Downloading salt-minion on Windows is as easy as it gets - you can grab the `.exe` from here: [Windows](https://docs.saltproject.io/en/latest/topics/installation/windows.html).